 I couldn’t help but feel a bit satisfied.
-With my revenge appeased, I was kind enough to think about his welfare.
-Health is important in this time and age, skimping out a meal would be detrimental in health here on Torren.
-One would be unable to work the next day and I did not want for Phil to not work.
-That was the only reason, why I thought it was best that he ate.
+With my revenge appeased, I was kind enough to think about Phil’s welfare.
+Health is essential in this time and age, skimping out a meal would be detrimental in health here on Torren.
+One would be unable to work the next day, and I did not want Phil to not work.
+That was the only reason why I thought it was best that he ate.

 Dammit, my kind heart.
-The whole he needs to work tomorrow was a cover up, I mean pulling pranks is not something I was good at.
+The need to work tomorrow was a cover-up, I mean pulling pranks is not something I was good at.
 This stupid bleeding heart just has to turn on me at the last second.
 I sighed.

 “Tart, do you have anything else for Phil?”